 This SEA and Section 4(f) Review was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969; Section 106 of the National Historic Preservation Act of 1966; Section 4(f) of the U.S. Department of Transportation (USDOT) Act of 1966; and all applicable regulations including Council on Environmental Quality regulations at 40 CFR 1506.6; FTA regulations under 23 CFR 771.119(d); Executive Order 12898 on Environmental Justice; Executive Order 11988 on Floodplain Management; and USDOT Order 5650.2 on Floodplain Management and Protection.

 Supplemental Environmental Assessment and Section 4(f) Review documents.

 14th Street Corridor Traffic Analysis

-A detailed traffic analysis related to the planned L Train Canarsie Tube Closure beginning in April 2019 is available here.
+See the detailed traffic analysis related to the planned L Train Canarsie Tube Closure beginning in April 2019.
 The analysis looks at existing conditions and evaluates potential impacts of various options for mitigating the impact of the closure.

 14th Street Corridor Traffic Analysis Memo 14th Street Traffic Memo Appendices DOT & MTA Press Release